woupiestek/rlox/log.md

 # Rlox

+## 2025-09-28

+### todo

+- reduce madness: where columns are always used together and can be stored without loss, do it!
+- record new performance numbers
+- local variables refactor
+- line numbers
+- fix the placeholder call frame in the vm?
+- refactor the call stack/vm to not need the heap as often
+- compaction on doubling for strings and (maybe) classes.
+- separate names and strings?
+- reverse order for code?
+- compaction for functions?
+- use handles for 'chunk'?

+### new hash maps

+So this new implementation doesn't drop anything...
+But the result is slower.
+Why?

+- maybe batching actually is a real good idea, at least for classes.
+- maybe the garbage collector is actually slower due to thing I 'fixed'... like byte count and sweep

+Let's do some tests.

 ## 2025-09-27

 ### todo

 - reduce madness: where columns are always used together and can be stored without loss, do it!
 - record new performance numbers
 - local variables refactor
 - line numbers